AID: Open-source Anechoic Interferer Dataset: Signal generator

 \section{Signal generator}

 The following section covers the motivation and implementation details of the generation of random mixtures from anechoic recordings.
 Furthermore, an extension of the signal generator functionality to produce modulated noise signals is discussed.
-A Python implementation of the random sample and modulated noise generation is provided \href{https://github.com/audiolabs/anechoic-noise}{here}\footnote{On the date of submission, the repository is empty, the actual code will be added at a later date.}.
+A Python implementation of the random mixture and modulated noise generation is provided at \url{https://github.com/audiolabs/anechoic-noise}.